Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Abstract

 \section{Abstract}

-In this paper, we will study subadditivity of Kodaira dimensions in positive characteristics.
-We prove that for a separable fibration $f: X\rightarrow Y$ from a smooth projective three-fold to a smooth projective surface or a curve, over an algebraically closed field $k$ with $\mathrm{char} k > 5$, if $Y$ is of general type and $S^0(X_{\bar{\eta}}, lK_{X_{\bar{\eta}}}) \neq 0$ for some positive integer $l$ where $X_{\bar{\eta}}$ denotes the geometric generic fiber, then
+In this paper, we will prove subadditivity of Kodaira dimensions for a fibration with possibly singular geometric generic fiber, under certain nefness and relative semi-ampleness conditions.
+As an application, for a fibration $f: X \to Y$ of a smooth projective threefold over an algebraically closed field of characteristic $p>5$, under the assumption that $Y$ is of general type and non-uniruled, we prove subadditivity of Kodaira dimensions when general fibers are smooth or when $K_{X/Y}$ is relatively big over $Y$.